usnistgov/metaschema/website/content/specification/syntax/_index.md

 Additionally, flags may be constrained to a set of known values listed in advance.

-This restriction can be either strict (values must be in the list for document validity with `allow-other="no"` attribute for an `allowed-values` element) or loose (i.e. for documentation only, no effect in schemas, with `allow-other="yes"`).
-If a `constraint` has an `allowed-values` element and the `allow-other` attribute is not explicitly defined, the default is `allow-other="no"`, validation is strict, and the only valid values are those in the list.
+This restriction can be either:

+1. strict (values must be in the list for document validity with `allow-other="no"` attribute for an `allowed-values` element) or
+2. loose (i.e. for documentation only, no effect in schemas, with `allow-other="yes"`).

+If an `allowed-values` constraint does not have the `allow-other` attribute defined, the default is `allow-other="no"`, resulting in strict validation where the only valid values are those in the list.

 Within `allowed-values` of a `constraint`, an `enum` element's `@value` attribute assigns the permissible value, while its data content provides documentation.
 For example: